 One of the things that separate native English speakers from those learning the language is the correct use of idioms.
-In the IELTS speaking test they can really help boost your score, if used properly, however, they can also lower your score, if you don’t use them correctly.
+In the IELTS speaking test, they can really help boost your score when used properly.
+However, they can also lower your score if you don’t use them correctly.

 What are idioms?